apache/apex-core/dimension_computation_store.md

 ```

 #### On-the-fly Aggregators (OTF Aggregators)
-These are the aggregate functions which needs more than one aggregates for computation.
-These are the aggregate which can be calculated on the fly if dependent aggregate are provided.
+These are the aggregate functions which needs the result of more than one incremental aggregator and can be calculated on the fly if necessary incremental aggregations are provided.
 For e.g.
 ```
 AVERAGE = {Current_SUM} / {Current_COUNT}